RNVizion/rnv-mcp-identity/AAIF-READINESS.md

 - [x] CONTRIBUTING.md: how to contribute code and propose spec changes
 - [x] OWNERS.md: current (and future emeritus) committers
 - [x] SECURITY.md: how to report vulnerabilities
-- [x] README points at the spec and the runnable in-repo demo (a live public deployment remains an adoption item below)
+- [x] README points at the spec, the runnable in-repo demo, and the live public deployment below

 Adoption and community (must, takes time):
-- [ ] A live, public demo deployment
+- [x] A live, public demo deployment: [Identity Gate on Hugging Face Spaces](https://huggingface.co/spaces/RNVizion/rnv-mcp-identity), running the released v0.1.0 engine
 - [ ] Documented real-world integrations, reported by count
 - [ ] First external merged contribution
 - [ ] At least one committer from a second organization (Impact-stage signal)